 Having a child diagnosed with leukemia is an overwhelming moment for a family.
 At Johns Hopkins All Children’s Cancer & Blood Disorders Institute in St. Petersburg, Florida, our team helps you navigate this new world as smoothly as possible.

 Our blood cancer specialists see several hundred children with leukemia every year.
 This high volume gives us the expertise to effectively treat this complex cancer — even in the very youngest patients.
+Our program is the highest-ranked pediatric cancer program in Florida by U.S. News & World Report in 2021-2022.

 Thanks to the innovative treatments we offer, our five-year survival rates for pediatric leukemia are 90 percent or greater.
 Children who are disease-free for five years are very likely cured.